mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

 *ezdxf* requires at least Python 3.6.
-Python 2 support will be dropped in the near future, because Python 2 support get more and more annoying.
+Python 2 support will be dropped in *ezdxf* v0.9.0, because Python 2 support get more and more annoying.
 I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy during development.